DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/metallb/install.md

 Please confirm that your cluster has successfully connected to the `Container Management` platform, and then perform the following steps to install Metallb.

-1. Click `Container Management`->`Cluster List` in the left navigation bar, and then find the cluster name where you want to install Metallb.
+1. Click `Container Management`->`Clusters` in the left navigation bar, and then find the cluster name where you want to install Metallb.

     ![metallb_cluster](../../images/metallb-cluster.png)

-2. In the left navigation bar, select `Helm Applications` -> `Helm Templates`, and then find and click `metallb`.
+2. In the left navigation bar, select `Helm Releases` -> `Helm Charts`, and then find and click `metallb`.

     ![metallb_repo](../../images/metallb-helm-repo.png)

-3. Select the version you want to install in `version selection` and click `install`.
+3. Select the version you want to install in `Version` and click `Install`.

     ! [metallb_version](./../images/metallb-helm-version.png)